Lowe Alpine Manaslu Review

 Just by looking at it, one can tell that the Manaslu is a comfortable pack.
 The waist belt and shoulder straps are very thick — with firm padding that doesn't cause the pack to slosh around when loaded up.
-The back paneling is mesh and ventilated for breathability, much like the Osprey Aura 65 or the REI Co-op Traverse.
-This feature makes the pack comfortable, even when hiking in warm conditions; the ventilation helps minimize chaffing that occurs when a sweaty pack rubs on skin.
-The one downside to the Manaslu is the waist belt, which was a bit stiff feeling on the hips and didn't rest as comfortably as some of the other packs with similar designs, like the Osprey packs whose waist belts hug the hips.
+The back paneling is mesh and ventilated for breathability, making the pack comfortable even when hiking in warm conditions; the ventilation helps minimize chaffing that occurs when a sweaty pack rubs on the skin.
+The one downside to the Manaslu is the waist belt, which was a bit stiff feeling on the hips and didn't rest as comfortably as some of the other packs with similar designs.

-The Manaslu falls on the heavier side of the spectrum, along with the Osprey Ariel 65 AG and the Arc'teryx Bora 61.
-A hair lighter than the Ariel and slightly heavier than the Bora, the Manaslu has a claimed weight of 4 pounds 13 ounces, though it weighed in at five pounds four ounces on our scale.
-A lot of this weight feels like extra bulk and the pack has features that seem superfluous.
+The Manaslu falls on the heavier side of the spectrum.
+The Manaslu has a claimed weight of 4 pounds 13 ounces, though it weighed in at 5 pounds 4 ounces on our scale.
+A lot of this weight feels like extra bulk and the pack has features that seem excessive.
 Without a few of the compression straps and even a few of the exterior pockets, the pack would function almost the same and weigh a lot less.
-This is one metric where the Manaslu falls a bit short.
+Overall weight is a metric where the Manaslu falls a bit short.

-Overall, the Manaslu received mediocre scores in this category.
-In general, the pack has many superfluous features — extra compression straps and buckles — that make it overly complicated to use.
+Overall, the Manaslu received average scores in this category.
+In general, the pack has many extravagant features — extra compression straps and buckles — that make it overly complicated to use.
 With fewer features, the pack would be easier to use and also lighter.
-As mentioned above, the adjustment for the hip belt is difficult to change, and packs like the Thule Versant 60 or the Arc'teryx Bora AR 61 have a much more intuitive adjustment system.
-With its multiple access points and pockets, the Manaslu provides plenty of room for organization.
+With its multiple access points and pockets, the Manaslu does provide plenty of room for organization.
 These features make the pack easy to use, while the adjustment and accessory compression straps make it a bit confusing.

 This pack is definitely on the feature-heavy side of the spectrum.
-With multiple lashing options, compression straps, exterior pockets, and multiple access points, the Manaslu has pretty much everything one desires in a fully outfitted backpacking pack.
-There are three different ways to access the interior of the pack, which is a nice way to avoid unpacking and repacking the pack after grabbing something from deep within.
-The hydration sleeve and rain fly are also nice features for those looking for the fully equipped backpacking pack.
-For some, this can be too much, and a simpler pack, like the Thule Versant 60 may be a better option.
-On the other end of the spectrum, closer to the Manaslu is the Gregory Deva 60 that competes with the Mansalu for most complicated design.
+With multiple lashing options, compression straps, exterior pockets, and numerous access points, the Manaslu has pretty much everything one desires in a fully outfitted backpacking pack.
+There are three different ways to access the interior, which is a nice way to avoid unpacking and repacking the pack after grabbing something from deep within.
+The hydration sleeve and rainfly are also excellent features for those looking for a fully equipped backpacking pack.
+For some, this can be too much.

 Overall, the Lowe Alpine Manaslu is a durable, heavy-duty pack with plenty of features.
 These positives are also the downsides to the Manaslu in a lot of ways.
 The pack is quite heavy and has a complicated design that can be perfect for some situations and excessive in others.
 If space and packing options are important to you, the Manaslu is a great option.